Exceptional collections on 2-adically uniformised fake projective planes: Exceptional collections

 \begin{rem} Because of the existence of $2$-torsion in $P$ for two out of the three $2$-adically uniformised fake projective planes, we get more exceptional collections in these cases than was conjectured in \cite{GKMS}.
 Moreover, this suggests that for general fake projective planes the condition on the existence of cube roots of the canonical bundle might be unnecessary. \end{rem}

 \begin{rem} Recently Allcock and Kato \cite{allcock-kato} have found a cocompact lattice $\Gamma$ in $\mr{PGL}_3(\Q_2)$ containing non-trivial torsion such that $\widehat{\Omega}^2/\Gamma$ is still a fake projective plane and have suggested that there might be other examples as well.
-Our methods do not immediately apply to their example, but the results of \S 2.3 do, so one might expect that a more detailed knowledge of the special fibre could lead to the proof of the conjecture of Galkin, Katzarkov, Mellit and Shnider in this case as well.
+Our methods do not immediately apply to their example, but the results of \S 2.3 do, so one might expect that a more detailed knowledge of the special fibre could lead to the proof of the conjecture of Galkin, Katzarkov, Mellit and Shinder in this case as well.
 Of course, for fake projective planes without any $p$-adic uniformisation completely new methods would be needed. \end{rem}

 \emph{Acknowledgements.} I thank Gopal Prasad for helpful correspondence on the classification of fake projective planes and Patrick Brosnan and Ludmil Katzarkov for their comments on the first version of this article.
+I also thank the referee for a very careful reading of the paper and for his/her helpful comments and corrections.

 \cprime{$'$}